History of Sloane Stephens in Timeline

 2014: Split with Paul Annacone

-In late 2014, Sloane Stephens split with Paul Annacone after not matching the success from her previous year that season.
+In late 2014, Sloane Stephens split with coach Paul Annacone after not matching the success from her previous year that season.

-2015: First Meeting with Madison Keys
+2015: First Meeting

 In 2015, Sloane Stephens and Madison Keys first met in the second round of the Miami Open.

-2016: Grand Slam Results and Injury
+2016: Rio Olympics and Foot Injury

 2016: Coaching Change and WTA Titles

-2016: Won three titles
+2016: Won three titles with Kamau Murray

-2017: US Open Victory Against Keys
+2017: US Open Victory

 In 2017, Sloane Stephens defeated Madison Keys in the final of the US Open to win her first major title.

-2017: Return from Injury and US Open Win
+2017: Comeback and US Open Win

-2017: Won first major at the US Open
+2017: Won first major at US Open

 In 2017, Sloane Stephens won her first major title at the US Open with Kamau Murray as her coach.